 Early Learning: America's Middle Class Promise Begins Early

-The foundation of a thriving middle class is access to a strong education for every child.
-But millions of children in this country are cut off from quality early learning.
-We are committed to closing that gap by working with states to ensure quality early learning.
+The foundation of a thriving middle class is access to a strong education for every child beginning in the first few years of life.
+Sadly, millions of children in this country are cut off from quality early learning.
+The Obama administration is committed to closing this opportunity gap by working with states and local communities to expand high-quality early education programs for our nation's children.

-The Administration proposes a new partnership with states that would provide universal, high-quality, full-day preschool for 4-year olds from low- and moderate-income families, up to 200 percent of the poverty line. [expand/collapse]
+- Developing a new partnership with states to provide voluntary, high-quality, full-day preschool for all 4-year-olds from families at or below 200 percent of the federal poverty line.

 A close partnership with Health and Human Services